JordanMarr/FSharp.SystemCommandLine/README.md

 ![image](https://user-images.githubusercontent.com/1030435/199282781-1800b79c-7638-4242-8ca0-777d7237e20a.png)

-## Defining Inputs Manually
+## Setting Input Properties Manually

-While the `Input.Argument` and `Input.Option` helper methods are useful for most common scenarios, sometimes it may be necessary to manually define inputs using the underlying `System.CommandLine` base library.
-This will make it easier to investigate the various overloads and take advantage of other features like custom validation.
+Sometimes it may be necessary to access the underlying `System.CommandLine` base input properties manually to take advantage of features like custom validation.
+You can do this by using overloads of `Input.Argument`, `Input.Option` and `Input.OptionMaybe` that provide a `configure` argument.
+The `configure` argument is a function that allows you to modify the underlying `System.CommandLine` `Option<'T>` or `Argument<'T>`.

 ```F#
 module Program